Where is the coldest city in Texas? - NewsBreak

 “Amarillo is undoubtedly the coldest (big) city in Texas.
 The coldest temperature on record is -12 back in 1986.
 However, just two years ago we came close to tying this dubious record with a low of -11 on Feb.
 15, 2021,” said KAMR chief meteorologist John Harris.

-Geography and the resulting climate are what sets Amarillo apart.What a El Niño weather pattern could mean for Texas in 2023
+Geography and the resulting climate are what sets Amarillo apart.These are the most popular Texas-made beers in Texas, Spec’s says

 “We are located farther north than any other city in Texas.
 We do see all 4 seasons up here in the Panhandle,” said Harris, who points to low humidity driving down nighttime temperatures, particularly in winter.